billybrown/3coasts3/README.md

 A site redesign for 3coasts.
+Whatever